3-2-1 Qatar Olympic and Sports Museum: The Hall of Athletes

 Gallery four is dedicated to 90 sports heroes from all over the world.
 Various items are on display, including a jersey worn by soccer legend Pele and a Formula One Ferrari that was driven by Michael Schumacher.

 Qatar – Hosting National

 This gallery is dedicated to the several major sports events Qatar has hosted in recent years, beginning with the 2006 Asian Games held in Doha.

 Qatar Sports

 The sixth gallery displays how sports have developed in Qatar, starting with the nations traditional games all the way to the introduction of international sports and eventually the implementation of international competitions.

 Activation Zone

 The seventh gallery, and seventh floor of the museum, is dedicated to promote sports across Qatar.
 It is an interactive area hoping to inspire future talent and encourage visitors to follow healthy active lifestyles.
 Visitors can make their way through 18 stations to test their skills, after which they receive a personalized profile at a kiosk.

+321 Esports Lounge

+The seventh floor also includes the 321 Esports Lounge, which was opened in May 2026.
+The lounge includes PC stations, gaming consoles as well as a broadcast station and a viewing area.

+Programmes and partnerships

+In 2025, the 3-2-1 QOSM and the Olympic Museum in Lausanne launched the "Olympic Heritage Artists-in-Residence programme" for digital artists, planned as an annual programme until the 2028 Olympic Games in Los Angeles.
+In September 2025, the museum entered a partnership with the organising committee of the 2027 Basketball World Cup in Qatar, the Qatar Basketball Federation and the FIBA Foundation covering basketball-focused exhibitions, education and documentation projects.
+In February 2026, the museum and the World Innovation Summit for Health signed a cooperation agreement covering research, public engagement and policy dialogue at the intersection of sport and health.